 MG factory driver in 2017

 For the 2017 BTCC season, Aron Taylor-Smith joined Triple 8 Racing to drive factory-entered #40 MG 6 GT.
-For the first time in a career, Aron is a factory driver.
-His teammate is Daniel Lloyd.
+For the first time in a career, Aron was a factory driver.

 His teammate was Daniel Lloyd, who was replaced by Josh Cook after four rounds.
 The season was disappointing for Taylor-Smith, who finished 27th in the final standings.